LaxarJS/laxar/docs/glossary.md

 # LaxarJS Glossary

-While reading LaxarJS manuals and APId documentation you will from time to time stumble over terms, that have a certain meaning within the context of LaxarJS.
+While reading LaxarJS manuals and API documentation you will from time to time stumble over terms, that have a certain meaning within the context of LaxarJS.
 To prevent from defining these terms over and over again, this document is a collection of all terms and our definition.
 If you deem something important is missing here, feel free to [contact us](//laxarjs.org/the-team/).